JulieT1008/profile/README.md

 <h1> Profile </h1>
-<p>A simple and cute profile page developed for an exercise during the Le Wagon Bootcamp.</p>
+<p>A simple and cute profile page developed for an exercise during the Le Wagon Bootcamp, using HTML and CSS.</p>

 <p>---</p>